Online Computation with Untrusted Advice: Online bidding

 Next, define $r^*_u=\inf_m r^*_{m,u}$, and $r^* =\sup_u r^*_u$.
 Informally, $r^*_u$, $r^*$ are the optimal competitive ratios, assuming trusted advice.
 More precisely, the dominant strategy in the space of all $w$-competitive strategies is $(r^*_u,w)$-competitive, and $r^*$ is an upper bound on $r^*_u$, assuming the worst-case choice of $u$.

 We first argue how to compute $r^*_{m,u}$ and the corresponding strategy $X_{m,u}^*$, provided that $L_{m,u}$ is feasible.
 This is accomplished in Lemma~\ref{lem:bidding.recurrence}.
 The main idea behind the technical proof is to show that in an optimal solution of $L_{m,u}$, all constraints $C_i$ hold with equality.
 This allows us to describe the bids of the optimal strategy by means of a linear recurrence relation which we can solve so as to obtain an expression for the bids of $X^*_{m,u}$.
+We refer the reader to the appendix, for the technical details.